x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 ## Managed Availability

-Managed Availability is the integration of built-in, active monitoring and the Exchange high availability platform.
+Managed Availability is the integration of built-in, active monitoring, and the Exchange high availability platform.
 With Managed Availability, the system can make a determination on when to fail over a database based on service health.
 Managed Availability is an internal infrastructure that's deployed in the Client Access (frontend) services and backend services on Mailbox servers.
 Managed Availability includes three main asynchronous components that are constantly doing work:

-1. The first component is the probe engine, which is responsible for taking measurements on the server and collecting data.
+1. The first component is the probe engine, that is responsible for taking measurements on the server and collecting data.
 The results of those measurements flow into the second component, the monitor.

 2. The monitor contains all of the business logic used by the system based on what is considered healthy on the data collected.
 Similar to a pattern recognition engine, the monitor looks for the various different patterns on all the collected measurements, and then it decides whether something is considered healthy.

-3. Finally, there is the responder engine, which is responsible for recovery actions.
+3. Finally, there's the responder engine, that is responsible for recovery actions.

 When something is unhealthy, the first action is to attempt to recover that component.
 This could include multi-stage recovery actions; for example: